mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 There are long, quoted passages that can be tricky to follow but there are lots of three-word sentences as well.
 Sometimes, I just could not decide which end of a verse to tack a small sentence on to.
 Other times, I couldn't be sure if the meaning of a phrase refers to the sentence that precedes it or comes after, or both, and have instead seemingly awkwardly put a verse number there to avoid breaking up *or* adding the insinuation of any meaning.
 Vk.
 11:15 is an example of this dilemma.

 Every chapter is stylistically different and varies in both tone and organization.
-The aforementioned "*study*" version serves as my reference material for restructuring the text by observed idea groupings.
+The aforementioned "*study*" version serves as my scratch-pad for restructuring the text into stanzas by attempting to identify smaller groups of ideas.
 It's these perceived groupings that I am attaching verse numbers to.
 I want to be careful and use everything in my untrained skills of textual analysis to preserve the meaning of the work while discovering different ways to parse and present it.
-Through this admitted hypervigilance, I have apparently produced a set of the chapters that now bear a closer resemblence to poetry.

-If one were to look at these texts as though they *were* a blend of several different writings from another language, consisting of poems, prayers, tantric quotations, transcriptions, and some narration and commentary blended throughout, new patterns among the words begin to emerge, some that may even shed light on just *how* these texts ware originally prepared before entering the game in their current form.
+If one were to look at these texts as though they *were* a blend of several different writings from another language, consisting of poems, prayers, tantric quotations, transcriptions, and some narration and commentary accidentally blended throughout, new patterns among the words begin to emerge.

-Is it a coincidence that much of these dialogues break down comfortably into prose and poetry?
-Perhaps not.
-It's well known that the misspelling of "AMLSIVI" that can be found in chapters 11, 13, 15, 17, and 36 is the likely result of a copy-and-paste error.
-It seems just as likely that [some original document][11] (*a Morrowind [Q source][12]?*) was whittled down and *restructured* for clarity, especially to fit the engine constraints such as limited HTML support and limited font scale and resolution, though this speculation.

 One approach that helped me with deciding where or if I should break up some of the wildly varying sentences was to take verses from the Christian Bible and break them down by their word length to get a better impression of how *those* idea groups were separated when brought into new languages.
 Identifying the edge cases provides an example of how verse structures play out in tricky sections of text.